AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/delete.md

 true
 ```

-The request might take 30 seconds or so depending on host, etc.
+The request might take 30 seconds or so depending on the host.

 You could try and re-run this call.